Are You Asking These Questions During Sales Discovery Calls?

 Discovery calls set the tone for the entire relationship a salesperson and a prospect will have, making it a vital piece of sales enablement.
 This is where someone from your team will qualify that prospect and guide them along the rest of the buyer’s journey.
 Someone may think they need a particular solution you offer, but they could benefit more from another product.
 Or, they may not benefit at all.

-Also read: Increase Sales Calls with HubSpot Meetings
+Also read: Increase Efficiency With HubSpot Meetings

 Before the Discovery Call